 Selecting a Real Estate Attorney

-When selecting a Real Estate Attorney, the Realtor that you are using may be helpful in pointing you in the right direction.
-It is, of course, important as a Purchaser, not to use the same Attorney as the Seller of the property, for the obvious conflict of interest issues that arise.
-In Costa Rica, all Attorneys are regulated and must be members of the College of Lawyers in order to practice law.
+When selecting a Real Estate Attorney, it is important that you select an Attorney who is a specialist in Real Estate Law and is acting for your interests only, independently from the interests of any of the other parties involved in the real estate transaction.
+Of course, it is most important as a purchaser, not to use the same Attorney as the Seller of the property, for the obvious conflict of interest issues that arise.
+In Costa Rica, all Attorneys are regulated and subject to disciplinary measures, including suspension from practice, for unprofessional conduct.
+Lawyers must hold a Costa Rica Law Degree, and must be incorporated as Members of the College of Lawyers, in order to practice law.

 The Legal System